Commodore Kudred Valyn

 Early Starfleet Career (2375-2392)

-Kudred undertook tactical analysis as his primary studies, whilst spending two semesters within the xeno-anthropology course (an indulgent course, he decided, before switching back) and quickly displayed a strong aptitude for leadership and strategic operations, eventually placing him on a command track whilst studying.
+Kudred undertook tactical analysis as his primary studies (under the infamous John McBride), whilst spending two semesters within the xeno-anthropology course (an indulgent course, he decided, before switching back) and quickly displayed a strong aptitude for leadership and strategic operations, eventually placing him on a command track whilst studying.
 When it came to his cadet cruise, he was assigned to the USS Sovereign, where he had the opportunity to make the most of some of Starfleet’s most state-of-the-art technology.

 Upon completion of his studies, Kudred was given the rank of ensign and in light of his training and qualities, was assigned to the USS Prometheus as one of the tactical officers, a vessel that engaged heavily in covert and tactical operations in some of the least hospitable environments.
 Whilst strenuous, Kudred quickly developed skills that were incredibly useful to Starfleet and his colleagues, and earned him a reputation as a capable and diligent young officer.
 Within two years, he was promoted to lieutenant junior grade and assigned as the deputy head of department.
 His time on the Prometheus saw extensive engagements along the Romulan Neutral Zone following the Shinzon incident, and a tour of duty towards some of the less charted regions into the deeper Beta Quadrant.

 By 2382, Lieutenant Kudred had developed his reputation further and was being considered to more appropriately be posted onto the command track within Starfleet.
 With this in mind, pressure was put on Kudred to transfer into a command division role.
 Still keen to learn more of his mother’s homeworld, he opted for a secondment to the Judge Advocate General‘s office in the Bajor system, which had since been admitted into the Federation as a full member state.